-For residential units with four (4) units or more, you can engage with a contract with the City of Schenectady.
+For commercial buildings or residential properties with four (4) units or more, waste collection will only occur with a contract with the City of Schenectady.

-For more information concerning Commercial Waste Collection contact our office at 518-382-5144.
+For more details concerning Commercial Waste contracts, please contact our office at 518-382-5144.

-- Do not place garbage on the curb before 2 p.m. on the day before your scheduled pick up.
+- Garbage or recycling should not be on the curb before 2 p.m. on the day before your scheduled collection day.

-Garbage needs to be at the curb by 6.15 a.m. on the day of collection.
+Garbage should be placed at the curb by no later than 6:15 a.m. on the day of your collection.

-- Containers must be removed from the curb within 12 hours after collection.
+- Containers or unacceptable materials must be removed from the curb within 12 hours after collection.

-- Garbage and recycling bins must be 40 gallons or smaller.
+- Garbage cans or recycling bins must be no larger than 40 gallons.

 - All garbage should be bagged.
 Make sure the lid is closed and that garbage is not packed too tight.